tfenster/end2end/source/_posts/2021-07-18-ms-sql-server-in-windows-containers.md

 ## The details: A bit of background and how the image works
 As I wrote above, there is an [official, supported MS SQL Server container image for Linux][linux-image], but none for Windows.
 There used to be one for the [Express edition][windows-image-exp] and one for the [Developer edition][windows-image-dev] or actually they are still available, but the latest one is three years old for SQL Server 2017 CU3 and intended for Windows Server 2016.
 Not a particularly attractive proposition...
 There also was a private preview for SQL Server 2019 containers on Windows which had produced working images, but the preview ended without every going public and from what I heard, there probably won't be an official image soon.

+Edit: An [official blog post][msft-blog] by Microsoft explains it like this: *Due to the existing ecosystem challenges and usage patterns we have decided to suspend the SQL Server on Windows Containers beta program for foreseeable future.
+Should the circumstances change, we will revisit the decision at appropriate time and make relevant announcement.*

 When I built my images, I leaned heavily on the [Microsoft Github repo for SQL in Docker][msft-github] as well as on the [Microsoft Github repo for Business Central in Docker][nav-docker] as the latter also comes with SQL Express.
 The only fundamentally different thing I did is to include a step to optionally install a CU.
 The full Dockerfile looks like this: